ramyabala221190/api-gateway-microservices/README.md

 ```
 env:
- # github secrets and vars are only accessible within workflow.
-To access it within compose/other files, expose it as env variable
  DOCKERHUB_USER: ${{vars.DOCKERHUB_USERNAME}}
  APPNAME: ${{vars.APP_NAME}}
 ```

-We have then accessed them in docker-compose.yml file

 Note that just running "docker compose up" will create containers within the Github runner and not in docker desktop.
 You can create containers in docker desktop this way.